-The primary office building will be located approximately 180 feet setback from South Center Street, atop the bluff that creates a dramatic change in elevation on the site.
-The applicant included line of sight drawings for the new development and they show the new office building will be able to been seen from South Center Street.
+The office building will be located approximately 180 feet setback from South Center Street, atop the bluff that creates a dramatic change in elevation on the site.
+The applicant included line of sight drawings for the new development and they show the new office building will be able to been seen from S. Center Street, but will be designed to be cohesive with the district.
 The applicant has addressed this factor and used appropriate methods outlines in the Design Guidelines to mitigate for massing caused by the proposed structure.